 Sixth, “I See,” Ajna, is the “third eye.”
 We find this energy center in the center of the forehead.
 The color indigo is its trademark.
 This center is responsible for what we refer to as “the sixth sense.”
 As such, it connects our intuition, mystical, and logical mind centers altogether.
 It is the center through which perception manifests.
 Hence, we need to be mindful to clean this center regularly.
 It’s what protects us against subliminal social and cultural programming.

-There are methods for opening the third-eye of perception.
-However, these not for the beginner.
-Be careful, because once open it can not be closed.
+There are methods for opening the third-eye of perception—however, these not for the beginner.
+Be careful because once activated, it can not be closed.

 7th Chakra “Sahasrara”